 But 125 is a lot of principles (don’t worry, I won’t list them all here!).
 I generally think less is more, and if you can internalize a handful of key ideas and understand how to apply them, you’ll have a good foundation to build from.

-With that in mind, here are 5 principles that I think are key for any new or aspiring UX designer to know.
+With that in mind, here are five principles that I think are key for any new or aspiring UX designer to know—if one of them is of immediate interest, you can simply select it from the menu below and jump straight to it.
 After you finish, grab your phone and check out some of your favorite apps to see how well they apply these principles.
 Or explore our 1 month UX Fundamentals course if you want to try your hand at putting these principles into practice yourself!

 Hierarchy is one of designers’ best tools to help users move through a product easily.
 There are two important hierarchies I’ll discuss here.